-- Do any of the following: - In the Timeline or Effect Controls panel, click a keyframe navigator arrow.
+- In the Timeline or Effect Controls panel, click a keyframe navigator arrow.
 The left-pointing arrow moves the current-time indicator to the previous keyframe.
 The right-pointing arrow moves the current-time indicator to the next keyframe. - (Effect Controls panel only) Shift-drag the current-time indicator to snap to a keyframe.